 Many years ago before hubby and I were married, he decided to make us some guacamole for a Saturday night snack.

 It was my first time having and I definitely wasn’t a fan.
-I know.
-Crazy, isn’t it?!
+Funny, isn’t it?
 To think about that now, I can’t believe it!

 It was years later that my love for avocados and guacamole bloomed.
 Strange thing.
 If you keep trying a food you’re not fond of, eventually you do (well, that was certainly the case with me).

 These days I absolutely love guacamole and avocados, in general.
 We always have avocados in the fridge.
 Always.
 They are a staple in our home, right alongside milk, eggs and cheese.

 I was like that with cilantro too.
 It tasted soapy to me.
 Now, I have no problem with it whatsoever and love it on so many things.

 We’ve all seen those pre-made containers of guacamole in the grocery store and some of them are pretty good and, yes, I have even bought.
 There is no need, though.

 This recipe literally takes minutes to make and when you prepare it at home you know exactly what’s in there and can adjust to your tastes.

 Now I enjoy guacamole on the regular, especially with chickpea tacos!